 A joint venture (JV) is a commercial enterprise in which two or more organizations combine their resources to gain a tactical and strategic edge in the market.
 Companies often enter into a joint venture to pursue specific projects.
-The JV may be a new project with similar sets of products or services, or an entirely new firm with different core business activities.
+The JV may be a new project with similar products or services or it may involve creating an entirely new firm with different core business activities.

 Companies initiate a JV through a contractual agreement between all concerned parties.
 The profit and loss from the venture are shared by the participants.

 A joint venture offers several advantages to its participants.
 It can help a business grow faster, increase productivity, and generate additional profits.